Consumer Choice Over Shopping Baskets: Data

-It was mentioned earlier that the \ref{NN-LF} conditions holds if and only if not all goods are considered in standalone consideration set alternatives.
+The substantial observed volatility tracks the timings of the four COVID waves in Portugal, with the price peaks generally following a given wave: the first starting in Q2 2020; the second in Q4 2020; the third in Q4 2021, and the fourth in Q2 2022.\footnote{This information was obtained from the WHO COVID dashboard at data.who.int.} Sample volatility is significantly greater than that of the CPI, the latter with only a late increase driven by energy prices and supply chain disruption, with global container freight indices - a benchmark for the average cost of shipping containers across major world trade routes - peaking at the tail-end of 2021\footnote{See e.g. Monthly composite China Ningbo Container Freight Index at statista.com.} and crude oil prices peaking during 2022.\footnote{This information was obtained from statista.com.}\\

 In this sample, 45.8\% of all goods are not purchased standalone.
-In what follows, I assume that this matches the structure of the true, latent, consideration set of the set of shoppers in the sample.
-More on this later.
+In what follows, I assume that this matches the structure of the true, latent, consideration set of the set of shoppers in the sample.\\